 The online component also gives you advantages.
 For example, you could build your own website to drive traffic to the site from b:hip.
 You could also turn to social media to promote b:hip.

-You can also earn from your team.
-Here, b:hip uses a binary model for payment, operating through a weekly cycle.
+The team building aspect of b:hip relies on a classic binary model, which operates through a weekly cycle.
 This structure means that all new recruits are placed into one of two teams, like this:

 The main way to earn is to hit 500 Business Volume on each team.
 Whenever you do so, you earn $50 outright.
 Members can earn up to $30,000 per week this way, if their teams are effective enough.